YeisonAndreyLiCe/python_intermediate_topics/README.md

 This are the names in the pre-defined built-in modules.
 These are always available in your Python programs.
 You can see the list of built-in names by typing `dir(__builtins__)` in the Python interpreter.

 ---

-In python functions are `first class objects`.
-This means that functions can be passed as arguments to other functions, and can also be returned from other functions as well.
-Functions are also able to be defined inside other functions.
-This is all done to avoid code duplication and to allow programmers to create abstractions.
 ## Modules
 A module is a file containing Python definitions and statements.
 The file name is the module name with the suffix `.py` appended.
 Within a module, the module’s name (as a string) is available as the value of the global variable `__name__`.
 A module can be imported by another program to make use of its functionality.
 We can define our most used functions in a module and import it, instead of copying their definitions into different programs.
 ### if `__name__ == "__main__"`